bartholomews/spotify4s/README.md

   // Send the user to `authorizeUrl` val authorizeUrl: Uri = client.auth.authorizeUrl(request)

-  // After they approve/deny your app, they will be sent to `uriAfterRedirect`, which should look something like: val redirectionUriResponse: Uri = uri"http://localhost:9000/callback?code=AQApD1DlOFSQ27NXtPeZTmTbWDe9j6HyqxJrOy"
+  // After they approve/deny your app, they will be sent to `redirectionUriResponse`, which should look something like: val redirectionUriResponse: Uri = uri"http://localhost:9000/callback?code=AQApD1DlOFSQ27NXtPeZTmTbWDe9j6HyqxJrOy"

   // import the response handler and token response decoder